AndreiKorac/CTCI/readme.md

 `dotnet test`

-To run the tests associated with the book problems (likewise with DSATests).
+To run the tests associated with the book problems (likewise for DSATests if for whatever reason you want to do that too).